aryan9264/aryan9264/README.md

 - 🌱 I’m currently learning more about Devops(Kubernetes,Docker,CI/CD,Ansible,Puppet

-- ❓ Ask me about anything related to Linux Technology already worked as linux Administrator ki
+- ❓ Ask me about anything related to Linux Technology already worked as linux Administrator

 -  ⚡ Fun fact: looking for positivity in negativity.